 Delbert McClinton began his career in the late 50s, honing his harmonica skills in the blues clubs of Texas.
 He has played with legends, from Sonny Boy Williamson to Howlin' Wolf and Lightnin' Hopkins.
 A well-respected performer, McClinton's latest, Cost of Living, is up for two Grammy Awards.

-In the world of jam-band music, Steve Kimock is a legend.
-His first studio CD is Eudemonic.
+In the world of jam-band music, Steve Kimock is a legend — no less than Jerry Garcia has sung his praises.
+His band's first studio CD, Eudemonic, highlights Kimock's unique improvisational guitar style.